 ARAX Holdings Corp.
 News Desk #1

-Arax Holdings Corp (OTCBB:ARAT)NEW YORK, USA, December 21, 2022 /EINPresswire.com/ -- We are excited to bring to you our first brief update on what is happening in ARAX Holdings Corp.
+Arax Holdings Corp (OTCBB:ARAT)NEW YORK, NEW YORK, USA, December 21, 2022 /EINPresswire.com/ -- We are excited to bring to you our first brief update on what is happening in ARAX Holdings Corp.

 As we are approaching the end of the year and the markets in the digital economy are in turmoil, investors are questioning the stability of exchanges and the risks specifically associated with centralized digital asset trading platforms.